conflictlab/conflictlab.github.io/README.md

 # Luscint Website

-A professional website for Luscint - an intelligence technology company focused on forecasting geopolitical conflict, civil unrest, and political instability using machine learning and dynamic exposure modeling.
+Website for Luscint - an intelligence technology company focused on forecasting geopolitical conflict, civil unrest, and political instability using machine learning and dynamic exposure modeling.

 ## 🚀 Quick Start